NoumenaDigital/npl-integrations/README.md

 ### Service endpoints

-Once the project is running, services run behind the following URLs:
+Once the project is running, services can be accessed with the following URLs:

 | Service                   | URL                                |
 |---------------------------|------------------------------------|